garyyu/docs/Design-discussions.md

 @dmdeemer pasted https://pastebin.com/aCdznJW1 and there was a Lobby discussion with @tromp

 Q: Is it necessary for all nodes to store the set of tx kernels?

 A: They're needed for new full nodes to sync, so archival full nodes must store them.

 Q: Do we need to store all kernels, forever?

 A: ....yes.... they are necessary for a new client to validate the chain.

-JT: If the whole history is A->B with kernel kAB and B->C (same amount, i.e. 0 change) with kernel kBC then you cannot forget kAB even though there's only 1 UTXO.
+JT: If the whole history is A->B with kernel kAB and B->C (same amount, i.e. 0 change) with kernel kBC then you cannot forget kAB, even though there's only 1 UTXO.
 Only the sum of kAB and kBC proves 0-inflation.
-JT: B and C cannot sign for kAB+kBC, that would still need A.
+B and C cannot sign for kAB+kBC, that would still need A.

 JT: Excess values combine blinding factors from different parties, and therefore need both parties to sign.
-JT: Excess values must relate inputs and outputs in order to prove 0 inflation.
+Excess values must relate inputs and outputs in order to prove 0 inflation.
 Specifically, they prove that sum outputs minus sum inputs is a commitment to 0.

 D: Ok, I need a concrete example...
 ````